-In his work, formality and informality intersect and fit together.
+In his work, formality, and informality intersect and fit together.
 Like one of the most famous landscapers would.

 Gardens should not make you feel that a great deal of rigor has been exerted, they should appear to lack effort,” he says.

-He has collaborated with Norman Foster, Zaha Hadid or David Chipperfield.
+And he has collaborated with Norman Foster, Zaha Hadid, or David Chipperfield.

 Also in the urban environment.

 “There’s something nice about being able to go to a garden, pick something and eat it.
 Gowing makes you feel local,” he says.